opsilonn/efrei-m1-otter-quiz/README.md

  ```

 ### The project's concept
-The goal of this project was to create a website using the VueX technology, by receiving data from an API, which is : https://opentdb.com/api_config.php
+The goal of this project is to create a website using the VueX technology, by receiving data from an API, which is : https://opentdb.com/api_config.php

 Our project consists of a Game that mixes the following ideas :